Matt Corral: Carolina Panthers

 Corral was selected by the Carolina Panthers in the third round (94th overall) of the 2022 NFL draft.
 He suffered a Lisfranc injury in a preseason game against the New England Patriots and was placed on season-ending injured reserve, missing his entire rookie season.
-Corral was waived by the Panthers on August 30, 2023, a day after having made the initial 53-man roster for the 2023 season.
+Corral was waived by the Panthers on August 30, 2023, a day after having made the initial 53-man roster for the regular season.

 New England Patriots

 On August 31, 2023, Corral was claimed off waivers by the New England Patriots.

-Corral was placed on the exempt/left squad list by the Patriots on September 9, 2023, after leaving the team's facility without notice and failing to report in for two consecutive days.
-He was released on September 18, 2023, and signed to the practice squad after clearing waivers the next day.
+Corral was placed on the exempt/left squad list by the Patriots on September 9, after leaving the team's facility without notice and failing to report in for two consecutive days.
+He was released on September 18, and signed to the practice squad after clearing waivers the next day.
 The next day, it was reported that he would no longer be re-signing with the practice squad.

 Birmingham Stallions (first stint)

 On February 13, 2024, Corral signed with the Birmingham Stallions of the United Football League (UFL).
-His contract was terminated on August 16, 2024, to sign with an NFL team.
+His contract was terminated on August 16, to sign with an NFL team.